Student Finance

 Current Students

-All continuing students are strongly encouraged to submit the Free Application for Federal Student Aid (FAFSA) application each year no later than March 15th to apply for federal student loans (Direct Unsubsidized/Graduate PLUS).
-If your application is received after this deadline, there is no guarantee that federal student loans will be offered prior to the date at which your bill is due.
+All continuing students are strongly encouraged to submit the Free Application for Federal Student Aid (FAFSA) form by March 15th each year to apply for federal student loans (Direct Unsubsidized/Graduate PLUS).
+If your application is received after this deadline, there is no guarantee that federal student loans will be offered before your bill is due.

 Institutional financial aid (scholarship and/or North Shore-LIJ Health loan) amounts received as a First Year student are guaranteed and renewable.
 You do not need to submit any Institutional Financial Aid applications to receive this aid in future academic years.